The Pipeline Configuration File¶

 you to check the chapter Included Use Cases for additional use cases.

 When you are ready to create your own .yaml file, it is recommended that you create a copy of the example file you want to start from and edit the copy.
-Do not modify the provided example files: they will be overwritten when a new manifest-edit package is installed, and you will lose all your local modifications!
+It is not recommended to modify the provided example files as they will be overwritten when a new manifest-edit package is installed, and you will lose all your local modifications!